marketcalls/sketchmaker/README.md

    - The first user to register automatically becomes an administrator
    - Subsequent users are registered as regular users
 2. Add your API keys in the settings page:
+   - Choose your preferred AI provider (OpenAI, Anthropic, Google Gemini, or Groq)
-   - OpenAI API key for prompt enhancement
+   - Add the corresponding API key
-   - FAL API key for image generation
+   - Add FAL API key for image generation
 3. Navigate to the dashboard
 4. Enter a description of the artwork you want to generate
-5. Choose an AI model:
+5. Choose your preferred:
-   - Flux Pro for standard generation
-   - Flux Pro Ultra for aspect ratio control
-   - Flux Lora for custom model support
+   - AI provider for prompt enhancement
-   - Flux Realism for enhanced realism
+   - FAL model for image generation
-   - Recraft V3 for style and color control
-6. Select additional parameters:
-   - For standard models:
-     * Artistic style
-     * Image size or aspect ratio
-     * Model-specific settings
-   - For Recraft V3:
-     * Choose from 24 predefined styles
-     * Add/remove colors using the color picker
-     * Set image dimensions
+   - Image parameters (size, style, etc.)
-7. Click "Generate" to create your artwork
+6. Click "Generate" to create your artwork
-8. Download your image in your preferred format (WebP, PNG, or JPEG)
+7. Download your image in your preferred format (WebP, PNG, or JPEG)
-9. View all your generated images in your personal gallery
+8. View all your generated images in your personal gallery

 ## Admin Usage